-Whenever I'm in the midst of loss and grief I search for anything and everything to help me help myself.
-Below are some books to help you thru.
-Take what resonates - leave the rest.
+Whenever I'm going through a tough time, I search for anything and everything to help me find the light.
+Below are some books to help you step into more joy.
+Take what resonates.
+Leave the rest.

 the Grief Recovery handbook by The Grief Recovery Institute

 This book is an absolute must for anyone moving through grief of any kind.
 Not only does it offer up wisdom, but practical exercises to help you commence the journey of grief recovery.

 You can work through it with a partner (recommended) or on your own.

 "Time and correct action will lead to emotional recovery.
 One without the other is not going to do that."

 I read this book by my mother's bedside as she transitioned in hospice.
 It was one of the only books that helped my aching heart at the time.

 Pema, an American Buddhist nun, gives wise and compassionate food for thought on how to cope when sh*t falls apart.

 "Rather than letting our negativity get the better of us, we could acknowledge that right now we feel like a piece of shit and not be squeamish about taking a good look.”

 THE YEAR OF MAGICAL THINKING BY JOAN DIDION